 Lachlan credits the Master of Urban Planning and Design for helping him build skills in critical analysis of policy, economic analysis, social analysis, spatial analysis, GIS, Adobe suite, and in creating plans.

 “These skills are critical to any work in the built environment in any location.
 Perhaps the most critical cases which require these skills are in communities with issues such as poor access to services and poor environmental and public health.”

-Burke and his fellow master students had the opportunity to put their learnings to work on the Footscray strategic plan project.
-The students were tasked to look at the city’s transport infrastructure, how it’s currently used and propose ways on how public transport could be optimised.
+Lachlan and his fellow master’s degree students had the opportunity to put their learnings to work on the Footscray strategic plan project.
+The students were tasked to look at how the city’s current transport infrastructure is used and propose ways that public transport could be optimised.

 “Other situations require the addition of more specific skills, such as an understanding of disaster relief strategy – a field I am keen to participate in – which is why I am especially keen to participate in the upcoming Sri Lanka planning travelling studio which deals with the challenges of post-tsunami disaster planning.”

-Burke speaks highly of the Master of Urban Planning and Design saying, “it’s tailored to assist you in rapidly developing your knowledge and skills in both areas of planning and design.”
+Lachlan says the Master of Urban Planning and Design is “tailored to assist” in developing knowledge and skills in planning and design.

-“You don’t have start with a bachelor of planning, design or architecture.
+“You don’t have to start with a Bachelor of Planning, Design or Architecture.
 If you come with a passion for making cities better for people, you will have a fantastic time making the most of your opportunities here.”